Lauren Crandall

-Lauren Crandall (born March 17, 1985 in Pittsburgh, Pennsylvania) is an American field hockey player.
+Lauren Crandall (born March 17, 1985) is an American field hockey player.
 At the 2008, 2012, and 2016 Summer Olympics, she competed for the United States women's national field hockey team in the women's event, serving as team captain in 2012 and 2016.
 She played for the national team from 2005 through 2016.
 Before joining the national team she played field hockey for Wake Forest University, winning the NCAA field hockey championship twice.

 Early life

-Crandall was born in Pittsburgh and grew up in Doylestown, Pennsylvania with 3 siblings.
+Crandall was born in Pittsburgh and grew up in Doylestown, Pennsylvania, with 3 siblings.
 She attended Holicong middle school from 1997 to 2000.
 She began playing field hockey in 1998.
 She began attending Central Bucks East High School in 1999, playing both field hockey and soccer for the school.
 Crandall was named team captain of the field hockey and soccer team two times for each sport.
 As a high school senior, her team won the Pennsylvania Interscholastic Athletic Association field hockey State Championship.
 That same year, Crandall was selected as an All-American player and named Southeastern Pennsylvania Field Hockey Player of the Year.
 She was named her school's top female athlete in 2003, the year she graduated.